-- A. District, acting by and through its Board of Directors (Board), desires to employ Employee, a Certified Municipal Clerk, as the District's Clerk of the Board subject to the terms and conditions set forth in this Agreement. - B. Employee desires to be employed by the District as its Clerk of the Board subject to the terms and conditions set forth in this Agreement. - C. District and Employee desire to establish and maintain a constructive business relationship by ensuring clarity about specific terms and conditions relating to that relationship, including Employee's duties, compensation and benefits, performance evaluations, and related matters.
+- A. District, acting by and through its Board of Directors (Board), desires to employ Employee as the District's Chief Executive Officer (CEO) subject to the terms and conditions set forth in this Agreement. - B. Employee desires to be employed by the District as its CEO subject to the terms and conditions set forth in this Agreement. - C. District and Employee desire to establish and maintain a constructive business relationship by ensuring clarity about specific terms and conditions relating to that relationship, including Employee's duties, compensation and benefits, performance evaluations, and related matters.